nuta/kerla/README.md

 ## Related Work

 Emulating Linux ABI is not a novel work.
 Some UNIX-like kernels like [FreeBSD](https://docs.freebsd.org/en_US.ISO8859-1/articles/linux-emulation/article.html) and [NetBSD](https://www.netbsd.org/docs/guide/en/chap-linux.html) already have their own Linux emulation layers.
 Windows has a well-known feature called [Windows Subsystem for Linux (WSL)](https://github.com/microsoft/WSL) which enables running Linux binaries seamlessly.
-WSL 1 implements the feature by the ABI emulation.
-WSL 2 runs the real Linux kernel using the hardware-accelerated virtualization (Hyper-V) by the way.
+WSL 1 implements the feature by ABI emulation.
+WSL 2 runs the real Linux kernel using the hardware-accelerated virtualization (Hyper-V).

 Aside from general-purpose operating systems, there're some attractive projects related to the Linux ABI emualtion.
 [OSv](https://github.com/cloudius-systems/osv/wiki/OSv-Linux-ABI-Compatibility) is a unikernel which runs unmodified Linux binaries. [rCore](https://github.com/rcore-os/rCore) is a teaching operating system which implements the Linux ABI in Rust.
 [Noah](https://dl.acm.org/doi/10.1145/3381052.3381327) suggests an intriguing approach to run unmodified Linux binaries on macOS.